 Injury Attorneys | Restoring LivesTM

-According to the South Bend Tribune, a number of medical malpractice lawsuits are starting to appear in the courts related to the revelation that hundreds of patients were made ill thanks to tainted steroid solutions.
+A number of medical malpractice lawsuits are starting to appear in the courts related to the revelation that hundreds of patients were made ill thanks to tainted steroid solutions.
 The suits are being filed against the company that created the contaminated solutions and the clinics that administered them.

-The suits are being brought against the New England Compounding Center in Boston which manufactured the tainted solution.
+The suits are being brought against the New England Compounding Center in Boston, which manufactured the tainted solution.
 Also, the Orthopedic and Sports Medicine Center of Northern Indiana, the South Bend Clinic, and a number of other Indiana clinics have medical malpractice suits pending against them.
 The New England Compounding Center appears already to be willing to settle, having agreed in principle to pay $100 million to compensate the victims.
-The suits against the clinics, however, are said to be just starting to get “lively.”
+The suits against the clinics, however, are said to be just starting to get lively.

 In the meantime, the victims of the tainted steroid solutions continue to suffer from the fungal meningitis that they contracted.
-According to a story on NPR, 751 people contracted the disease as a result of the injections with 64 having died.
+According to a story on NPR, 751 people contracted the disease as a result of the injections, with 64 having died.